kyledrake/coinpunk/docs/install-ubuntu.md

 Bitcoind will take several hours to catch up with the bitcoin network, so please be patient.

+If you want bitcoind to run again, add this to `/etc/rc.local`:

+    sudo -u YOURSHELLUSERNAME sh -c "/usr/bin/bitcoind -daemon"

+We will have a bitcoind service file you can install coming soon.

 ### Installing Coinpunk

 Now you will need to clone Coinpunk: